 Note: Euronext Derivatives trading members have the ability in Optiq to aggregate small responses in front of a single need (whether offer or bid) above LIS threshold, within the same single execution.
 It allows Euronext Derivatives clients to internalize matching of smaller orders of their own customers (identified through individual Client Within Firm MifID 2 shortcodes) in front of a single LIS beneficiary on the Euronext Financial Derivatives (Index and Equity) Option markets.
-The execution is then processed on Euronext Exchange through the Optiq LIS facility, as any listed derivatives wholesale trade, benefitting from both standard clearing
+The execution is then processed on Euronext Exchange through the Optiq LIS facility, as any listed derivatives wholesale trade, benefitting from both standard clearing and regulatory framework.

-3. Prices of a transaction are validated when submitted by the initiator against:
+- 3. Prices of a transaction are validated when submitted by the initiator against: - Dynamic Collars of the Central Order Book for each individual instrument on which the transaction relies on, snapped at the time of the initiation time.